-In the US, eggs are considered a perishable item.
+In the United States, eggs are considered a perishable item.

 This means they must be kept in the refrigerator to prevent them from going bad.